ashvnv/smart-vending-machine/Raspberry Pi/Readme.md

 * GPIO_PIN 22 (Board pin 15) ___Product 2 signal to Arduino___
 ---

 ### I went with modular coding approach here.
-There are 4 python scripts:
+There are 3 python scripts:
 * main.py
 * tts.py
 * speech_recog,py
-* face_recog.py <- yet to implement

 This approach makes debugging and modifying the code easier.